JNAVillacastin/AMU-AMR-KAP-Excel-Tool-/README.md

 	1. collect the data first with a copy of the **raw_data** sheet, and then, import the data into the database **AFTER** all of the sample data has been collected, or
 	2. indicate your target **sample size** in the intro sheet

+##Footnotes

-1: This ReadMe is a **draft**.
+1. This ReadMe is a **draft**.
 An improved ReadMe with screenshots of  the database and its features is still under development.
-2: A screenshot of the database architecture design is included in the email.
+2. A screenshot of the database architecture design is included in the email.
-3: Furnished copies of the revised codebook are still under development.
+3. Furnished copies of the revised codebook are still under development.